-• A masters with a TSIG key defined:
+• A primaries with a TSIG key defined:

 '''

-label.masters.catalog.example.
-IN A 192.0.2.2 label.masters.catalog.example.
+label.primaries.catalog.example.
+IN A 192.0.2.2 label.primaries.catalog.example.
 IN TXT "tsig_key_name"

 '''

 This option defines a primary server for the member zone with a TSIG key set.
 The TSIG key must be configured in the configuration file. label can be any valid DNS label.